UK Visa Application Process for Ukrainian Refugees

 - What to do if your visa application is taking a long time

-- What happens if the sponsor changes their mind about hosting?
+- What happens if the sponsor changes their mind?

-At a high level, the steps involved are:
+At a high level, the steps involved in the new process are now:

 - Uploading any documentary evidence asked for with the application